EtiennePerot/parcimonie.sh/README.md

 `parcimonie.sh` refreshes keys in your [GnuPG] keyring at randomized intervals.
 Each key refresh happens over a unique, single-use Tor circuit.

-Unlike the original [Parcimonie], each Tor circuit is guaranteed to be unique even when multiple refreshes happen at the same time.
+Unlike the original [Parcimonie], `parcimonie.sh` guarantees that each key refresh happens over a unique Tor circuit even when multiple refreshes happen at the same time.

 ## Why?